-A financial firm should not accept a customer as a borrower for a credit facility if it is aware that the customer will not benefit from the facility.
+An FSP should not accept a customer as a borrower for a credit facility if it is aware that the customer will not benefit from the facility.
 Examples could include a loan in joint names where only one borrower benefits, a credit card account that is to be used only by the secondary cardholder, or a loan solely in the customer's name that is obtained for another person's benefit.
 If the customer will not benefit from the funds advanced, then they cannot be regarded as a borrower or co-borrower and should instead be treated as a guarantor.
 Guarantors receive special protection because they do not benefit from the loan.

-Where a customer did not benefit from a credit facility, and the financial firm was or should have been aware of this at the time of lending, we will expect the financial firm to release the customer from liability for the facility.
-This includes where warning signs of potential financial abuse were present at the time of lending, and a financial firm failed to recognise or act on those warning signs.
+Where a customer did not benefit from a credit facility, and the FSP was or should have been aware of this at the time of lending, we will expect the FSP to release the customer from liability for the facility.
+This includes where warning signs of potential financial abuse were present at the time of lending, and an FSP failed to recognise or act on those warning signs.
 The customer is not liable for the facility in these circumstances because as a borrower, they would not have been afforded the protections that guarantors are entitled to receive, for example a warning to seek independent advice.

-Where a customer only partially benefitted from the funds, then it will usually be appropriate for the financial firm to release the customer from liability for any portion of the loan which did not benefit them.
-As one of the warning signs of potential financial abuse is where a borrower receives only a small benefit from a loan, where an financial firm is aware of this at the time of lending it should ensure it makes further enquiries before approving the loan.
+Where a customer only partially benefitted from the funds, then it will usually be appropriate for the FSP to release the customer from liability for any portion of the loan which did not benefit them.
+As one of the warning signs of potential financial abuse is where a borrower receives only a small benefit from a loan, where an FSP is aware of this at the time of lending it should ensure it makes further enquiries before approving the loan.

-Case Study One below provides an example of where a financial firm failed to act on signs of potential financial abuse at the time of lending, and the customer received only partial benefit from the loan.
-In that case, AFCA's predecessor scheme FOS decided that the customer should be released from liability for a portion of the loan.
+Case Study One below provides an example of where an FSP failed to act on signs of potential financial abuse at the time of lending, and the customer received only partial benefit from the loan.
+FOS decided that the customer should be released from liability for a portion of the loan.